Kellytom/doublecircumflex/README.md

 # Double circumflex

 ## Proposing to reserve special characters "^^" or "__" .
 Use them to replace tabs in outlines.
 See Taskpaper.
-## This same substitution Might be used to solve the blank line before and after HTML in a markdown document problem as well.
+## This same substitution Might be used to solve the problem of needing blank lines before and after HTML in a markdown document  as well.

 Taskpaper